Do you need to blow $400 on a set of bumpers, or are iron plates ok?

-Mark Rippetoe is strength coach, author of the popular books Starting Strength and Practical Programming for Strength Training and is widely looked up to as a top guru in strength training.
-He’s also entertaining and right to the point, as you can see (seriously, watch, it’s good info).You might also want to visit startingstrength.com, where they have an active forum.
+Mark Rippetoe is a strength coach and author of the popular books Starting Strength and Practical Programming for Strength Training.
+He’s also entertaining and right to the point, as you can see.

 As long as you aren’t training near your max, and you’re careful, you should be able to get by with plain old iron plates.
-It’s best if you start at light weight, do a lot of practice over time to improve your form, get consistent, and slowly go up in weight so that you can consistently lower the weight back down from shoulder rack position as shown in the video.
+You would have to start at light weight, do a lot of practice over time to improve your form, get consistent, and slowly go up in weight so that you can consistently lower the weight back down from shoulder rack position as shown in the video.

 Note that Rip is doing this on a lifting platform.
 At a minimum you want some 1/2″ or 3/4″ rubber flooring underneath you.
 If you’re serious about it, a platform is great to have to help absorb the impact even better, and even if you get a set of bumper plates down the line you will make good use of the platform to extend the life of your bumpers.
 And it will absorb enough impact to reduce the risk of your neighbor/family going postal on you from shaking the earth with your drops.

 Iron Grip, Hammer Strength and other companies make multi-sided grip plates, usually 12 sides.

 These are horrible for deadlifting.
 They can rotate a tad as you lift, then when you set it down it hits a plate on a corner and wants to roll one direction or the other, maybe right into your shin.
 For multiple rep sets, you can’t do touch-and-gos on the floor for this reason.